Find a Medicaid doctor near you

 Common misconceptions about Medicaid provider access

 One widespread misconception: "Medicaid providers are all low quality."
 The data doesn't support this.
-FQHCs, academic medical centers, and major hospital systems all participate in Medicaid — the quality varies by specific provider and location, not by program.
-Many physicians who participate in Medicaid also take Medicare and private insurance.
+FQHCs, academic medical centers, and major hospital systems all participate in Medicaid — quality varies by specific provider and location, not by program.

-Another one: "If a doctor's website says they accept Medicaid, I can just show up."
+Another: "If a doctor's website says they accept Medicaid, I can just show up."
 Not accurate.
 Many provider websites list "Medicaid" generically, meaning they accept some Medicaid plans — not necessarily yours.
-The plan-specific directory search and a follow-up phone call remain essential steps regardless of what a website says.
+A plan-specific directory search and a follow-up phone call remain essential regardless of what a website says.

 A third: "I have to wait until open enrollment to switch plans if I'm unhappy with my network."
-Many states allow mid-year plan switches when documented access problems exist.
-Check your state's rules — waiting months is not always required.
+Many states allow mid-year plan switches when documented access problems exist — waiting months is not always required.

 Quick reference: how to find a Medicaid doctor near you